FizaShaikh293/thm-writeups/README.md

 4. Escalate privileges
 5. Document what I learned and what tripped me up

-I try to write these in a way that my past self would have found useful — clear, honest about where I got stuck, and focused on understanding rather than just getting the flags.
+I try to write these in a way that my past self would have found useful: clear, honest about where I got stuck and focused on understanding rather than just getting the flags.

 ## Tools I Use